 I know several people who really stretch their money to make ends meet.
 There's only so much elastic in a dollar bill you know.
-I've been testing that stretch capacity full-time for nearly ten years now.
+I've been testing that stretch capacity full-time for twelve years now.

 Maybe you're like one of us.
 Perhaps you have another problem.
 Most likely you know someone who's struggling.
 Our families will be affected differently by these situations, but it will be a challenging season for all of us.